Seven tips for the ultimate Canadian road trip

 4. Plan your accommodations.

-The best advice is to do as much pre-booking and planning in advance as possible.
+It is a good idea to do as much pre-booking and planning in advance as possible.
 You may have to look at both conventional hotel options and short-term rental websites such as Airbnb, VRBO and even smaller, independent services to snag the spot you want.
 Having said that, if you have the courage to give it a try, calling hotels on short notice can sometimes uncover last-minute cancellations and unsold rooms that you can snap up at below-market prices.

 5. Don’t forget the maps.